sharlynmuturi/Career-Assistant-AI/README.md

  Skills from the resume and portfolio are aggregated to build a unified candidate profile, then compared against the required skills from the job description, using embeddings and semantic similarity to identify related or equivalent skills.

-## Resume Tailoring
+## Resume Tailoring and Cover Letter Generation

-Using the extracted job data and structured resume information, the LLM generates a **tailored resume**.
+Using the extracted job data and structured resume information, the LLM generates a **tailored resume** and **cover letter**

-The model focuses on:

-- Highlighting relevant skills
-- Emphasizing applicable experience
-- Referencing relevant portfolio projects
-- Aligning with job description keywords
-- Maintaining ATS-friendly formatting

-The output includes sections such as:

-- Professional Summary
-- Skills
-- Experience
-- Projects
-- Education

----

-## Cover Letter Generation

-The system also generates a **custom cover letter** based on:

-- Job description
-- Candidate resume
-- Relevant portfolio projects

-The generated cover letter:

-- References the specific role
-- Highlights relevant skills
-- Mentions applicable projects
-- Maintains a professional tone

 ---